IBM/ToDoBackend/DatabaseWorkshop.md

 Set the test target root to `http://localhost:8080/` and you should see them all pass, just as they did before we added a database connection.

-Congratulations!
-We have removed the projects dependency on a volatile, local storage option and updated it to use a persistent and accessible database, using Swift 4s Codable feature to maintain our ToDo type at all times.
+**Congratulations!
+We have removed the project's dependency on a volatile, local storage option and updated it to use a persistent and accessible database, using Swift 4's Codable feature along side our ORM to maintain our ToDo type.**